RaulSTeixeira/Azure-ETL-pipeline/README.md

 extra_configs = configs)
 ```

-NOTE: This connection methode was used to keep things simple, but it is not the recomended way to perform this connection, for more information on how to properly connect databricks to data lake, see [HERE](https://docs.databricks.com/en/connect/storage/azure-storage.html#language-Azure%C2%A0service%C2%A0principal)
+NOTE: This connection method was used to keep things simple, but it is not the recommended way to perform this connection, for more information on how to properly connect databricks to data lake, see [HERE](https://docs.databricks.com/en/connect/storage/azure-storage.html#language-Azure%C2%A0service%C2%A0principal)

 Databricks automaticaly creates a spark session, that you can retrieve some information by using the command "spark".